Loan Agreement Between Friends & Family

 Written by:

-Caragh is an excellent writer in her own right as well as an accomplished copy editor for both fiction and non-fiction books, news articles and editorials.
-She has written extensively for SAM for a variety of conveyancing, survey and mortgage related articles.
+Caragh is an excellent writer and copy editor of books, news articles and editorials.
+She has written extensively for SAM for a variety of conveyancing, survey, property law and mortgage-related articles.

 Reviewed by:

-Andrew started his career in 2000 working within conveyancing solicitor firms and grew hands on knowledge of a wide variety of conveyancing challenges and solutions.
+Andrew started his career in 2000 working within conveyancing solicitor firms and grew hands-on knowledge of a wide variety of conveyancing challenges and solutions.
 After helping in excess of 50,000 clients in his career, he uses all this experience within his article writing for SAM, mainstream media and his self published book How to Buy a House Without Killing Anyone.